Prophets And Poets

 I was thinking that the "torrents of power" derived from his former beliefs in sorcery, and not his new religious beliefs.

-Although I had heard songs by Bob Dylan before I discovered Dylan in Collier's dreams, I listened to the songs more closely after beginning work on finding the story in Collier's dreams of Dylan, and I would agree with Collier that Dylan was the most effective songwriter of the nineteenth century.
+Although I had heard songs by Bob Dylan before I discovered Dylan in Collier's dreams, I listened to the songs more closely after beginning work on finding the story of Dylan in Collier's dreams, and I would agree with Collier that Dylan was the most influentiel songwriter of the nineteenth century.

-I sometimes have a similar feeling of the hand of God at work on Dylan's mind and speaking to manking through Dylan's songs.
-It seems to me that in both cases of songs and dreams, God is declaring the power to communicate through beautiful language.
+I sometimes have a similar feeling of the hand of God at work on Dylan's mind and speaking to mankind through Dylan's songs as the feeling which I have that God worked on Collier's mind and spoke to mankind through Collier.
+It seems to me that in both cases of songs and dreams, God is declaring God's power to communicate to mankind through beautiful language.

 Dream of: 23 July 1982 "Song Played Over And Over"